UMass Boston

 How to Apply

-Effective 2021, GRE scores are no longer required for admission to the PhD program.
+- Test Scores: Effective 2021, GRE scores are no longer required for admission to the PhD program

-2. Minimum of five social science classes (preferably psychology including introduction, human development, and statistics)
+- Minimum of five social science classes (preferably psychology, human development, and statistics)

-4. Statement of purpose: The Statement of Purpose is your opportunity to tell the faculty why you are interested in counseling psychology, why you are applying to UMass Boston in particular, what your training and career goals are, and how our program will support your progress toward those goals.
+- Statement of purpose: The Statement of Purpose is your opportunity to tell the faculty why you are interested in counseling psychology, to share the reasons why you are applying to UMass Boston in particular, and to describe your training and career goals, as well as how our program may support your progress toward those goals.
 Many people link their interest to specific faculty expertise as that helps us match applicants to specific faculty for interviews on the interview day.

 Deadlines & Cost